umich-brcf-bioinf/Connor/doc/INSTALL.rst

   ``$ pip install connor``

+* You can also install Connor via the conda envirionment/package manager:

+  ``$ conda install -c bioconda connor``

 * If you don't have root permissions, you can install connor locally:

   ``$ pip install connor --user``